Bruce Lee: 1959–1964: Move to Seattle

 In April 1959, Lee's parents decided to send him to the United States to stay with his older sister, Agnes Lee (李秋鳳), who was already living with family friends in San Francisco.
 After several months, he moved to Seattle in 1959 to continue his high school education, where he also worked for Ruby Chow as a live-in waiter at her restaurant.
 Chow's husband was a co-worker and friend of Lee's father.
 Lee's elder brother Peter Lee (李忠琛) joined him in Seattle for a short stay, before moving on to Minnesota to attend college.

-In 1959 Lee started to teach martial arts.
+In 1959, Lee started to teach martial arts.
 He called what he taught Jun Fan Gung Fu (literally Bruce Lee's Kung Fu).
-It was basically his approach to Wing Chun.
+It was his approach to Wing Chun.
 Lee taught friends he met in Seattle, starting with Judo practitioner Jesse Glover, who continued to teach some of Lee's early techniques.
+Lee's early student group was the most racially diverse group of practitioners of Chinese martial arts until that time.
+During this time period, Lee invented his one-inch punch.
+He also became interested in boxing and the techniques of Muhammad Ali and Sugar Ray Robinson.

-Taky Kimura became Lee's first Assistant Instructor and continued to teach his art and philosophy after Lee's death.
+Taky Kimura became Lee's first assistant instructor and continued to teach his art and philosophy after Lee's death.
 Lee opened his first martial arts school, named the Lee Jun Fan Gung Fu Institute, in Seattle.

 Lee completed his high school education and received his diploma from Edison Technical School on Capitol Hill in Seattle.

-In March 1961, Lee enrolled at the University of Washington and studied dramatic arts, philosophy, psychology, and various other subjects.
+In March 1961, Lee enrolled at the University of Washington.
 Despite what Lee himself and many others have stated, Lee's official major was drama rather than philosophy, according to a 1999 article in the university's alumni publication.
+In his junior year, he took two classes in psychology and two classes in philosophy; both of these became core interests for him for the rest of his life.
+He socialized with wealthy young people, but lived in relative poverty and worked as a dishwasher in a Chinese restaurant.